discordzig/discord.zig/README.md

 ### License

 This project is licensed under the [MIT License](./LICENSE).
-© 2025 discordzig — All rights reserved.
+© 2025 discord.zig - All rights reserved.